matthew-brett/pydagogue/git_annex_from_scratch.md

   remotes have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.

-I'll call both Git re-used repositories, and special remotes — Git Annex Remotes (GARs) — because they have the specific purpose of storing the GAOs.
+I'll call both Git re-used repositories, and special remotes — Git-Annex Remotes (GARs) — because they have the specific purpose of storing the GAOs.
 GARs are pointers to particular data stores that can store GAOs.